Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Testing

-Artificial Intelligence is a technology-friendly invention revolutionizing industries with immense benefits and potential.
-It influences the quality assurance process, involving creating test data sets and data to check the system or software quality through automation or by streamlining the software development lifecycle.
+Artificial intelligence is a technology-friendly invention revolutionizing industries with immense benefits and potential.
+It influences the quality assurance process by creating test data sets and data to check the system or software quality through automation or streamlining the software development lifecycle.

 Role of Artificial Intelligence in Quality Assurance